Saturday, May 31, 2014

 Fun with insects

 Last night a zillion flying termites made a swirling tornado around the lights.
 It is mating season.
 It was a tornado of lust.
 Geckos on the wall happily crunched away at hapless termites who landed nearby.
-One small lizard had four in his
+One small lizard had four in his mouth when he snapped up another one.

 The worst, though, was the Tsetse flies.
 Tsetse flies are basically horseflies.
 But in Africa, they can carry sleeping sickness and Dengue fever.
 Dengue is bad--it involves high fever, aches, and a miserable few weeks, possibly in a hospital.
 Sleeping sickness causes the victim to become sluggish, eventually lapsing into a coma that ends in death.